tholeb/dumbot/README.md

-# dumbot
+# WeatherBot

-Dumbot, a bot for dumbs
+A bot providing weather for a specific location